rspber/py-eater/README.md

 Both the content and the variety of these objects can be adapted to any needs and will be time to time changed to be more suitable.

 The task of this project will be to transform objects obtained from the python parser into objects from which Java code can be created.

+For this task to be feasible, the entire project tree will be/is accessible so that class contents and object types can be determined.